kadenP/TheRoleOfBuildingsInAChangingEnvironmentalEra_PleweMSThesis/Chapter4/Python Code/README.md

 bhattacharyya distance is calculated for each model that was calculated with a different sample set size.
 The objective here is to find the sufficient sample size that allows the gaussian process model and the energy plus model distrubutions to match.

+**SOProblems_OT.py**: This will define an optimization problem based on the small office EnergyPlus model.

 **SensitivityCalculation**: This script will use the gaussian process regression models generated for the energy plus simulations in order to pwerform a sensitivity analysis on all of the input parameters by calculating DGSM indices.